La Reforma

-Allegory of the Constitucion of 1857, Petronilo Monroy, 1869.
+Allegory of the Constitution of 1857, Petronilo Monroy, 1869.

-In the history of Mexico, La Reforma (from Spanish: "The Reform"), or reform laws, refers to a pivotal set of laws, including a new constitution, that were enacted in the Second Federal Republic of Mexico during the 1850s after the Plan of Ayutla overthrew the dictatorship of Santa Anna.
+In the history of Mexico, La Reforma (from Spanish: "The Reform"), or Reform Laws, refers to a pivotal set of laws, including a new constitution, that were enacted in the Second Federal Republic of Mexico during the 1850s after the Plan of Ayutla had overthrown the dictatorship of Antonio López de Santa Anna.
 They were intended as modernizing measures: social, political, and economic, aimed at undermining the traditional power of the Catholic Church and the army.
 The reforms sought separation of church and state, equality before the law, and economic development.
-These anticlerical laws were enacted in the Second Mexican Republic between 1855 and 1863, during the governments of Juan Álvarez, Ignacio Comonfort and Benito Juárez.
-The laws also limited the ability of Catholic Church and Indigenous communities from collectively holding land.
-The liberal government sought the revenues from the disentailment of church property, which could fund the civil war against Mexican conservatives and to broaden the base of property ownership in Mexico and encouraging private enterprise.
-Several of them were raised to constitutional status by the constituent Congress that drafted the liberal Constitution of 1857.
-Although the laws had a major impact on the Catholic Church in Mexico, liberal proponents were not opposed to the church as a spiritual institution, but rather sought a secular state and a society not dominated by religion.
+The anticlerical laws were enacted in the Second Mexican Republic between 1855 and 1863, during the governments of Juan Álvarez, Ignacio Comonfort and Benito Juárez.
+The laws also limited the ability of the church and the Indigenous communities to hold land collectively.

+The liberal government sought the revenues from the disentailment of church property to fund the civil war against Mexican conservatives and to broaden the base of property ownership in Mexico and encouraging private enterprise.
+Several of the laws were raised to constitutional status by the constituent Congress that drafted the liberal Constitution of 1857.
+Although the laws had a major impact on the Catholic Church in Mexico, liberal proponents were not opposed to the church as a spiritual institution but rather sought a secular state and a society not dominated by religion.

 The Juárez Law reduced the power that military and ecclesiastical courts held.
-The Lerdo Law forced land held in collective ownership to be sold to individual owners.
+The Lerdo Law forced land that was held in collective ownership to be sold to individual owners.
 It aimed at creating a dynamic real estate market, creating a class of yeoman farmers owning their own land, and raising revenue for the state.
-The measure was intended to strip the Church of most of its property, as well as to break Indigenous communities' collective ownership of land.
+The measure was intended to strip the Church of most of its property, as well as to break the Indigenous communities' collective ownership of land.